Winston Churchill Fellowship Program

 Named for one of the greatest statemen in history, this three-year fellowship is designed to prepare outstanding Hillsdale College undergraduate students of all majors for careers in public affairs modeled on the statesmanship and constitutionalism of Anglo-American civilization.
 In addition to the student’s major, the Fellowship requires courses on history and political thought, with an emphasis on international politics and military history.
 Fellows will examine the perennial questions of war and peace and the challenges of each in the modern world.

-Participation during an academic semester in the Washington-Hillsdale Internship Program at the Hillsdale Washington, D.C. campus, and the Allan P. Kirby Jr. Center for Constitutional Studies and Citizenship, is required.
+Participation during an academic semester in the Washington-Hillsdale Internship Program at the Hillsdale Washington, D.C. campus is required.
 Award of a Fellowship secures acceptance into the WHIP program.

 The Fellowship has four components: